gentoomodern/gentoomodern/README.md

 Zen, as emphasizes rigorous self-restraint, meditation-practice, insight into the nature of mind and things, and the expression of this insight in daily life, especially for the benefit of others.
 (Adapted from Wikipedia.)

-Rhis toolkit (hopefully) mirrors these ideals: This form imposes enough restraint over your builds to keep them sane over extended periods of time.
-It is the result of constant practice and meditation, from which I fetched the insights needed to make these tools well-considered.
+This toolkit (hopefully) mirrors these ideals: This form imposes enough restraint over your builds to keep them sane over extended periods of time.
+It is the result of constant practice and meditation upon the nature of how people think and machines work, from which I fetched the insights needed to make these tools well-considered.
 Last, this is intended for the benefit of the public.

 This toolkit aims to pick up where Gentoo's Catalyst/Crossdev stop and the end-users' needs begin.
 The Gentoo Project has existing tools for building stages, but these aren't really designed for production: Although excellent for their intended purposes, these are ill-suited to the task of customizing a network's worth of installations.
 Zentoo aims to be a production tool as much as a development system.
 Due to being inspired by Gentoo's existing workflows, its patterns should be implicitly relatable to anyone who already uses it.